- R. G. Wilson

 Greene family (per.
 1801–1920), brewers, came to prominence with Benjamin Greene (1780–1860), born on 5 April 1780 in Oundle, the youngest child (there were thirteen by two marriages) of Benjamin Greene (1732–1782), draper, and his second wife, Rebecca Ashton (1739–1830).
 The family throughout the eighteenth century were engaged in the woollen drapery business of the south midlands and possessed impeccable dissenting credentials through their long association with the Howard Congregational Chapel in Bedford.
 There is no evidence of Benjamin Greene's education beyond his apprenticeship in the late 1790s with the leading London brewing firm of Whitbread.
 He appears to have settled in Bury St Edmunds in 1801 on forming a partnership with John Clark, brewer, in Guildhall Street.
 By 1804 the partnership was in difficulties, and early in 1806 Greene entered a new partnership with William Buck (a one-time yarn merchant, leading Suffolk dissenter, and the father-in-law of Thomas Clarkson, the great anti-slavery campaigner) to brew beer in the town's historic Westgate Brewery.

 Meanwhile Benjamin Greene had thrown himself with enormous vigour into representing the interests of the West Indian slave proprietors at a critical juncture of their affairs.
 To effect this he acquired the Bury and Suffolk Herald in 1828.
 For six years he ran this ultra-tory provincial newspaper during the heady period surrounding the Reform Act and the abolition of slavery amid mounting controversy, involving himself in no fewer than three libel cases.
-Utter reaction to these key pieces of legislation was a strange position for a one-time prominent dissenter to occupy and the third case heaped such obloquy upon him that he left Bury in 1836 to found a sugar importing and shipowning firm at 11 Mincing Lane, London.
+Utter reaction to these key pieces of legislation was a strange position for a one-time prominent dissenter to occupy and the third case heaped such obloquy upon him that he left Bury in 1836 to found a sugar importing and shipowning firm at 11 Mincing Lane, London, having received compensation for ownership of 225 enslaved people on St Kitts and 6 on Montserrat.
 He died at Russell Square on 26 November 1860, was buried in Highgate cemetery, and left an estate sworn under £80,000.

 Benjamin Greene was twice married: in 1803, to Mary, third daughter of Abraham Maling, yarn merchant of Bury St Edmunds, and in October 1805, a year after Mary's death, to Catherine (1783–1855), daughter of the Revd Thomas Smith (1749–1801), minister of the Howard Chapel in Bedford, and his wife, Elizabeth (1750–1792), only daughter and heir of Zachariah Carleton of London, banker.
 The second marriage produced seven sons (two dying in infancy) and six daughters.
 Four of the five sons, all of whom were educated at Bury's renowned Edward VI Grammar School, inherited their father's ability.
 Besides the eldest, Benjamin Buck Greene (later governor of the Bank of England), John (1810–1867) was a solicitor, prominent in the affairs of Bury and west Suffolk and twice mayor of the town in 1841 and 1852.
 The career of the third son, Edward, brewer and MP, is discussed below.
 Charles (1821–1840) succeeded his eldest brother in the management of the St Kitts estates at the tender age of sixteen.
 It was, however, neither the burdens of his task nor his father's expectations, formidable as both were, which killed him three years later, but fun (he supposedly fathered thirteen illegitimate children) and yellow fever, the traditional toll upon the longevity of West Indian planters.
 Only the youngest, William (1824–1881), failed in all the tests his father set him, being completely unable to establish himself in any settled occupation.
 His nine children included Sir William Graham Greene, permanent secretary to the Admiralty and Ministry of Munitions, 1911–18, and Charles Henry Greene (1865–1942), headmaster of Berkhamsted School between 1910 and 1927, the father of Graham Greene (1904–1991), the novelist, and Sir Hugh Carleton Greene (1910–1987).